 Problems With Accountability

-Many people who have been through addiction have had trouble with accountability.
+Many people who have been through substance dependence have had trouble with accountability.
 A lot of people have blamed their drug or alcohol abuse on the actions of others.
 For example, some individuals have felt that their dependence on alcohol is the result of their parents’ alcoholism.
 Or, they feel that their drug abuse problem has become worse because of something their sibling has done or said.
 In other situations, people believe that the unpleasant life situations they are dealing with are to blame for their dependency problems.
 Some people blame their substance dependence on the belief that they are unable to control their craving.
-Of course, dependence is an intense craving for more and more of a harmful drug.
-But, with guidance and proper treatment, the individual can learn how to put an end to dependence in his or her life.
+Of course, dependence is an intense craving for more and more alcohol or a harmful drug.
+But, with helpful guidance and proper treatment, the individual can learn how to put an end to dependence in his or her life.
 The cravings can disappear for good.

-Sometimes, family members put their struggling loved one in substance abuse therapy.
-But, in some situations, the person who is struggling with addiction does not always want help.
+Sometimes, family members enroll their struggling loved one in substance abuse therapy.
+But, in some situations, the person who is suffering from alcohol or drug dependence does not actually want help.
 In cases like this, accountability is nearly nonexistent.
 If a person does not want to change something, they cannot be forced to do so.
 Often, the lack of personal motivation leads to a lack of accountability.
 So, again, responsibility and accountability are necessary in order to help you feel motivated as you work to recover from substance abuse.

 Becoming More Responsible

-As someone who is recovering from addiction, you should first realize that addiction has hurt you.
-It has hurt the people around you.
-It is something that has taken control of your life.
-Now, you have the power to take control of it.
+As someone who is recovering from addiction, you should first realize that this substance dependence problem has hurt you.
+It has also hurt the people around you.
+This problem is something that has taken control of your life.
+But now, you have the power to take control of it.
 You can recover from your struggle with substance abuse.
 The most important way to make real progress is to become more responsible for what you do.
 You might make mistakes during your recovery.
 But, as you develop more accountability, you will see growth in yourself.

 If you’re ready to take control of your own choices and change your lifestyle, then don’t wait any longer!
 If you’ve been looking for rehab centers in California, Diablo Valley Drug & Alcohol Services can help you.
-We encourage individuals who are taking responsibility for their actions.
+At our recovery center, we encourage individuals who are taking responsibility for their actions.
 Our treatment programs are designed to help you and your loved ones heal from the damage that addiction brings.
 Let us help you as you make the choice to change.
 Contact us today.